Consumer Fraud Reporting

 The only problem is there is no Jamaican lottery!

-This recent story in the Orlando Sentinel points out that "Americans sent more than $30 million to this Caribbean island last year to claim winnings in a Jamaican lottery.
-The trouble is there was no such contest."
+This story from the Associated Press in Fox News in April 2012, and this story in the Orlando Sentinel from 2009 point out that "Americans sent more than $30 million to this Caribbean island" each year to claim winnings in a Jamaican lottery.
+The trouble is there was no such contest.

 Below are several reports and descriptions of the scam.